If you’re strapped to a tight budget, I think the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 How Does the Celestron PowerSeeker 80EQ Perform?

-Surprisingly, it performs very well.
-The optical tube and visibility are by far its best assets allowing observation of the moon, planets, and double stars.
+I think it performs very well, the optical tube and visibility are by far its best assets allowing observation of the moon, planets, and double stars.
 As a refractor with an included diagonal, you can also use this telescope for terrestrial viewing for short-range use.

 Features & Benefits